carpentries/instructor-development/mentoring-groups/recruitment_strategy.md

 Our mentors are experienced instructors who are committed to helping others become engaged members of the Carpentries community.
 Mentors have told us they really enjoy being involved with this program.

-We invite you to lead a mentoring group.
 If you are interested in learning more, please sign up for the information session on [XXX] via this Etherpad [1].
 If you would like to be involved, but can’t attend the information session, please let us know.
 The deadline to sign up to be a mentor is [XXX].
 To sign up, simply complete the Google form for mentors [2].

 We are looking forward to seeing you at an information session!